trippleflux/nxscripts/nxsdk/trunk/readme.txt

 memory applications for ioFTPD in C and C++.
 It provides a high-level interface to all of the shared memory functions implemented in ioFTPD, such as:

-- Creating, renaming, and deleting users and groups.
+- Creating, renaming, and deleting users and groups
-- Modifying user file and group file data structures.
+- Modifying user file and group file data structures
-- Resolving group IDs to group names, and vice versa.
+- Resolving group IDs to group names, and vice versa
-- Resolving user IDs to user names, and vice versa.
+- Resolving user IDs to user names, and vice versa
-- Retrieving information about online users.
+- Retrieving information about online users
-- Kicking online users by their connection ID or user ID.
+- Kicking online users by their connection ID or user ID
-- Flushing the directory cache in specific directories.
+- Flushing the directory cache in specific directories
-- Reading and writing VFS ownership (uid/gid) and permissions (chmod).
+- Reading and writing VFS ownership (uid/gid) and permissions (chmod)

 ################################################################################
 # 2. Components                                                                #